COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/_site/First-report.md

 ## Executive summary

-Our aim is to asssess the effects of the restriction measures on the mobility patterns of the United Kingdom.
+Our aim is to asssess the effects of the restriction measures on the mobility patterns of people in the United Kingdom.
 These measures are strong public health policies which came into place as a consequence of the Covid-19 pandemic and its potential dramatic effects on the British population and, more specifically, on the NHS.
 To do so, we analyse changes in the average levels of mobility of users across the whole country, and we consider different time periods which include the periods during which the restriction measures have been put into place and enforced by authorities.

-Here we summarise our main results:
+***Here we summarise our main initial results:***
    * in early March, before restriction measures were enforced, mobility levels slowly started to decrease by about 10%.

    * in the middle of March, after people were encouraged to work from home and reduce their travelling, mobility levels dropped to about 50% compared to their normal levels before the pandemic